 In accordance with the Fund's Charter, the Board of Directors of the Fund is currently classified into three classes.
-The directors serving in Class II have terms expiring at the Meeting; the Class II directors currently serving on the board have been nominated by the Board of Directors for re-election at the Meeting to serve for a term of three years (until the 2007 Annual Meeting of Stockholders) or until their successors have been duly elected and qualified.
+The Directors serving in Class I have terms expiring at the Meeting; the Class I Directors currently serving on the Board have been nominated by the Board of Directors for re-election at the Meeting to serve for a term of three years (until the 2009 Annual Meeting of Stockholders) or until their successors have been duly elected and qualified.
+The affirmative vote of a plurality of the votes cast at the Meeting at which a quorum is present is sufficient to elect each nominee.
+It is the intention of the persons named in the enclosed proxy to vote in favor of the election of the persons listed below as nominees.